wmitchell-cambria/API/README.md

 The development team is actively using the [Github Wiki](https://github.com/ca-cwds/API/wiki).

 ## Commiting to Code Base
 Code commits are submitted via pull request for authorized developers.
-Code is expected to follow best practices and styles found at [Coding Standards](https://github.com/ca-cwds/API/wiki/Coding-Standards).
+Code is expected to Coding standards that include Coding practices, API Standards, best practices found at [Commiting Code](https://github.com/ca-cwds/API/wiki/Committing-Code).

 ## Documentation